gawells/CompleteMagic/README.md

 ![animation](https://github.com/gawells/demos/blob/master/complM-demo1.gif)

 ### .cm-completions examples
 The following completions operate in conjunction with a snippet designed for torque/maui batch queue submission, stored in something like `<sublime-user-config>/Packages/User/CustomCompletions/qsub.cm-completions`.
-The scope `source.pbs` is derived from `source.shell` but with the `.pbs` file extension.
+The scope `source.pbs` is derived from `source.shell` to use the `.pbs` file extension.

 #### Completions file
 ```